steaks/leo-query/docs/next/guide/parallelQueries.md

 # Parallel Queries

-Querying data in parallel is critical for snappy UX.
+Querying data in parallel is critical for responsive user experience.
 In suspense mode, you must use one hook to query data in parallel.
-Multiple hooks will cause a waterfall because each hook interrupts the render cycle as it puts the component in suspense.
+Multiple hooks will cause a waterfall because each hook interrupts the render cycle as it puts the component in suspense by throwing the promise as it loads.

 ## Example with Suspense Mode